 In music, the term “key” signifies the central note or tonic of a scale around which a piece is centered.
 When a song is described as being “in a major key,” its melody and harmony predominantly utilize notes from the relevant major scale.
 For instance, songs in C Major mainly feature notes from the C Major scale, while those in D Major draw predominantly from the D Major scale.

-Major scales aren’t just academic exercises; they play a foundational role in many beloved pieces of music.
+Major scales on piano aren’t just academic exercises; they play a foundational role in many beloved pieces of music.
 Here are some popular songs in major keys to underscore the importance of these scales:

 All of the songs listed above are available in the Songs section of the Playground Sessions app.